hosuaby/Leaflet.SmoothMarkerBouncing/README.md

 ```

 ## Options of bouncing

 You can easily customize bouncing animation supplying options in method `setBouncingOptions`.
 This method available on the marker class `L.Marker` and on each of marker instances.
-It's highly recommended to define options for all markers via `L.Marker.setBouncingOptions` instead of define them on each marker individually.
+It's highly recommended define options for all markers via `L.Marker.setBouncingOptions` instead of define them on each
+marker individually.
 The animation performance highly increases when all markers have the same options.
-Method `setBouncingOptions` accepts an object with options as parameter.
+Method `setBouncingOptions` accepts an object with options as parameters.
 Animation can be customized with following properties:

 - **bounceHeight** - how high marker will bounce (px), *default: 15*
-- **contractHeight** - how much marker will contract when it touch the ground (px), *default: 12*
+- **contractHeight** - how much marker will contract when it touches the ground (px), *default: 12*
-- **bounceSpeed** - bouncing speed coefficient, value used to calculate the speed of bounce animation, more it becomes high, more animation becomes slow, *default: 52*
+- **bounceSpeed** - bouncing speed coefficient, value used to calculate the speed of bounce animation,
+more it becomes high, more animation becomes slow, *default: 52*
 - **contractSpeed** - contracting speed coefficient, *default: 52*
-- **shadowAngle** - shadow inclination angle, if set to `null` shadow animation is disabled (radians), *default: - Math.PI / 4*
+- **shadowAngle** - shadow inclination angle, if set to `null` shadow animation disabled (radians), *default: -𝜋÷4*
-- **elastic** - activate contract animation when marker touch the ground, *default: true*
+- **elastic** - activate contract animation when marker touches the ground, *default: true*
 - **exclusive** - when it's true, stops the bouncing of other markers when this one starts to bounce.
 If another marker start to bounce after, this marker stops. *default: false*

 ## Events
 |Event|Description|
 |---|---|
 |bounceend|Fired when the animation is done|

-## Tested on
-:white_check_mark: Chrome 40.0
-:white_check_mark: Firefox 35.0
-:white_check_mark: IE 11
-:white_check_mark: Android 4.4/5.0
-:white_check_mark: Safari

-## License
-Plugin distributed under BSD license.